ronamosa/ronamosa.github.io/website/docs/start-here.md

 ### Twitch

+⏸️ _Currently on hold_.

-I do a hacking stream at [https://www.twitch.tv/RxHackk](https://www.twitch.tv/rxhackk) where I hack on TryHackme or HackTheBox machines and do my best to follow ['swyx'](https://www.swyx.io/about) philosophy of ["learning in public"](https://www.swyx.io/learn-in-public/).
+> My hacking stream at [https://www.twitch.tv/RxHackk](https://www.twitch.tv/rxhackk) where I hack on TryHackme or HackTheBox machines and do my best to follow ['swyx'](https://www.swyx.io/about) philosophy of ["learning in public"](https://www.swyx.io/learn-in-public/).

 ## 💻 Engineer

 Building things.
 Applications, Software Engineering, Infrastructure Architecture and Engineering.

-Even though I'm in Security at the moment, I still love Infrastructure, Automation and Engineering so will do my best to stay in touch with knowledge and skills from that era of my career.

 All code for such projects you can find on my [GitHub](https://github.com/ronamosa) account (the public repo's anyway).